vineethkumarv/sv-wiki/Data-Types.md

 ## 5. bit

-bit is 2-state 32-bit unsigned integer which is used most often test benches.
+bit is 2-state which is used most often test benches.
 It can be either 0 or 1 which represents a single bit.
 Default value of bit data type is 0.

 ****Syntax :**** `bit variable_name;`